luongz/iptv-jp/README.md

 # Infomation
 Don't copy the ra1n.lol links.
-.

 You can use it as your personal list by adding the credit.
-Thanks.

 Running by [vthanh](https://fb.com/vthanhloveanime) and "not actually" by me.